zack-bitcoin/bithexagon/harddrive.md

 * to store open trades.

+* to store signatures for a part-ways completed trade, and remember what step we are on.

 * to store information for each account.
 If the account runs out of credits, it gets deleted.
 Every day you lose credits, even if you don't do anything.
   * lists of addresses
   * email